arunwebber/web-detective/README.md

 ## **Usage**

-1. Click the **Web Analyzer** extension icon in the Chrome toolbar.
+1. Click the **Web Detective** extension icon in the Chrome toolbar.
 2. The popup will display the page's performance, security, and tracking details.
 3. Use this data to optimize the webpage or detect security risks.